 Appraise player popularity with Real-Time Trending Players and Teams

-Many DFS features and metrics are common across all research tools: lineup optimization, player projections, stacks, Vegas odds, etc. But the Real-Time Trending feature from RotoQL is unique.
+Many DFS features and metrics are standard across all research tools: lineup optimization, player projections, stacks, Vegas odds, etc. But the Real-Time Trending feature from RotoQL is unique.

 This interface displays (in real-time) how often contest entrants are utilizing specific players and teams.
 The Interest metric expresses how hot (or cold) a player is by comparing their expected interest to their actual utilization in lineups.